AlfredoAnonym/csrw/README.md

 ![alt text](image.png)

 It crashes due to some integrity violation.
-It might be my problem, but I'll try to fix it so gamemode works better.
+It might be my problem, but I'll try to fix it so gamemode works better, or it will also be for re-creating a similar gamemode with modern functions.